Well, there's a conflicting number on the size of the crowd at the Boston Tea Party today.

 Hello.

-Hey Rush.
+Hey, Rush.

 Hey.

-Megasangestino de Dio's from the great state of Texas.
+Mega San Jacinto De Dillos from the great state of Texas.

 Thank you very much, sir.

-God bless our vets and all of our servicemen too.
+God bless our vets and all of our servicemen, too.

-And uh then you quoted Samuel Adams.
+And then you quoted Samuel Adams.

 And that's exactly what Sam Adams did.

-Not only did he do all those other jobs you talked about earlier, but he was also a uh newspaper publisher.
+Not only did he do all those other jobs you talked about earlier, but he was also a newspaper publisher.

-So uh just wanted to make that point.
+So just wanted to make that point.

 You are modern-day Samuel Adams.